-For some products, the Company is experiencing shortages of raw materials and ingredients.
-We have started to experience challenges in getting these materials and ingredients to our contract manufacturers and finished products to our distribution centers resulting from reductions in global transportation capacity.
-Also, due to the impacts on the global supply chain, the Company may find obstacles in shipping to our customers.
+For some products, the Company has experienced shortages of raw materials and ingredients.
+We experienced challenges in getting materials and ingredients to our contract manufacturers and finished products to our distribution centers as a result of reductions in global transportation capacity.
+Despite the impact on the global supply chain, the Company has overcome obstacles in shipping to our customers.